 Marketing Take-away

-Product placement is the conceived insertion of a brand within a movie, broadcast, computer, cable TV programs, blogs, video games, music video, DVDs, magazine, books, musicals, and mobile phones and etc.
+Product placement is the conceived insertion of a brand within a movie, broadcast, computer, cable TV programs, blogs, video games, music video, DVDs, magazine, books, musicals, internet and mobile phones and etc.

 It is a marketing strategy that has accidentally changed over the years.
 Nevertheless, the efficiency of the product placement has been spotted by professionals and since then various brands engage in product placement activities in various levels with varying efficiency.